 The Architectural and Urban History Group

 The broad range of academic research by the Liverpool School of Architecture’s Architectural and Urban History Group is reflected in the diversity of the PhD dissertations currently being supervised.
-Topics relating to the design process, especially the understanding and use of space and nature, are investigated in the context of twentieth-century architecture in Europe, Russia and the United States, as is the process of architectural education in Britain.
-There is a strong interest in the colonial and post-colonial architecture and urbanism of India, Nigeria and Malaysia, and the developing architecture and urbanism of the Middle East and the Levant.
-Yet not all the work being done is in the twentieth-century: current and recent research has focussed on the nineteenth and earlier centuries, both in Britain and abroad.
-Liverpool is well-placed and served for local historical studies and within easy reach of national archives and collections, and the international outlook and experience of the academic staff supports studies in all corners of the globe.
+Although many of the current and recently completed PhD topics reflect a broad, international field of study, Liverpool is well-placed and served for local historical studies and within easy reach of national archives and collections.
+The varied experience of the academic staff supports studies in all corners of the globe.

 Professor Neil Jackson